indexed-finance/docs/smart-contracts/pool.md

 The amount of pool tokens to mint can not be 0.

-If any input token is not initialized, its balance and weight will be replaced with the token's minimum balance and `MIN_WEIGHT`, respectively, when calculating the input token amount.
+If any input token is not initialized, its balance will be replaced with the token's minimum balance and its weight will be replaced with the minimum weight [plus a premium determined by the token's distance from the minimum balance](#weight-for-price-calculations).
+This is only for the purpose of price calculations and is not written to storage.

+If any input token is brought above its minimum balance, it will be marked as initialized and its record will be assigned the minimum weight plus a [factor proportional to the amount by which the minimum balance was exceeded](#weight-when-token-is-initialized).

 If any input token has a higher desired weight than its real weight and has not been adjusted in the last hour, it will move towards the real weight with a maximum difference of $$\frac{weight \cdot fee}{2}$$.
 If the token is not initialized and has still not met its minimum balance after the swap, its weight will not be adjusted.

-If any uninitialized token reaches its minimum balance, its minimum balance will be cleared, the token will be marked as initialized and its storage record will be assigned the minimum weight.

 ## `joinswapExternAmountIn`